jawwada/Pyspark-Tensorflow/README.md

 # Pyspark-Tensorflow

-# This project is a journal of my learnings in PySpark, Spark MLLib, deep learning framework Tensor flow and an importatn library Keras that uses Tensor flow backend.
+# This project is a journal of my learnings in PySpark, Spark MLLib, deep learning framework Tensor flow and an important library Keras that uses Tensor flow backend.

 I mainly show two use cases binary classification and Timeseries Prediction.
 Both of the uses cases are important because binary classification can be easily extended to multi-class classification and time series modeling in neural works can be enhanced to do sequence modeling.